 As the travel landscape evolves, technology and third parties’ expertise can also be good allies to DMOs for their Destination Marketing strategies during COVID-19.

-Travelers need answers and solutions like Smartvel’s can help to reassure your visitors.
-Smartvel’s AI gathers the entry restrictions of any country, helping DMOs keep visitors fully updated of the changing travel regulations.
-The same AI also gathers events and things to do at the destination, and can help DMOs inspire visitors with the best plans, events and experiences in their destination for upcoming trips.
+Travelers need answers and innovative solutions like this one offered by Smartvel can help reassure your visitors.
+Smartvel’s AI gathers the entry restrictions for any country, helping DMOs keep visitors fully updated about the changing travel regulations.
+The same AI also gathers events and things to do in each destination and can help DMOs inspire visitors with the best plans, events and experiences in their destination for upcoming trips.

 Another good practice is to become a data-driven destination and look at consumer insights that might help you think ahead of the future travel expectations, discover new audiences, and personalize your communications.
 There are many data providers, agencies, and free resources out there that might help you through this process.
 Check out, for instance, this report by Think with Google.

-Marketing agencies like MMGY Global, Destination Think or Digital Edge can also play an essential role in guiding you through the COVID era and rethink your Destination Marketing strategy to be prepared for the upcoming travel seasons.
+Marketing agencies like MMGY Global, Destination Think or Digital Edge can also play an essential role in guiding you through the COVID era and rethinking your Destination Marketing strategy so that you're prepared for the upcoming travel seasons.

 by Jennifer Phillips April